 Russian Classical Ballet Academy

-RCBA was started to give kids and children, young adults, and adults an opportunity to train and learn ballet in the method of A.Vaganova.
+RCBA was started to give kids and children and adults an opportunity to train and learn ballet in the method of A.Vaganova.

 Most dancers begin their formal training - often in a classical technique, such as ballet - between the ages of five or fifteen.
 Our sole purpose at the school is to show, teach, and inspire students about art of dance.